 GatewayPorts yes AllowTcpForwarding yes ClientAliveInterval 60 ClientAliveCountMax 10

-GatewayPorts- Specifies whether remote hosts are allowed to connect to ports forwarded for the client.
+GatewayPorts- When set to "yes", remote hosts are allowed to connect to ports forwarded for the client.

 ClientAliveInterval- Number of seconds that the server will wait before sending a null packet to the client (to keep the connection alive).